AlmeidaAlin3/The-Verification-Problem-in-Compute-Governance/README.md

 This repository is organized into three main components:

 - **Analysis/**
-  Notebooks and scripts used to process, clean, and visualize telemetry data.
+  Notebook used for processing, analyzing, and visualizing GPU telemetry data across different workloads..

 - **Writeup/**
-  Longer-form explanation of the project, including methodology, results, and discussion.
+  The full writeup, presenting the motivation, approach, illustrative results, and limitations.

 - **GPUTelemetrySampler/**
   A C-based tool for collecting GPU telemetry (power, utilization, clocks, PCIe throughput).